JeremyGrosser/wacc/README.md

 feel that deallocation is unnecessary in the context of a short lived compiler process.
 Perhaps I'd feel differently if this code was getting embedded into a language server.
-If I do want to do deallocation later, I wonder if there's something clever I can do with storage pools to build a free list.
+If I do want to do deallocation later, I wonder if there's something clever I can do with storage pools to free an entire tree.